Tse Ling-ling

 Hsieh Ling-ling (謝玲玲, born on 20 September 1956) is a Taiwanese-born child star and the ex-wife of Hong Kong billionaire Peter Lam.

 Biography

 She starred in five movies from 1977 to 1979, later returning to acting under the name Ling Tse.
 She appears in The New Heaven Sword and Dragon Sabre (1986), as well as the TV show Requiem of Ling Sing (1989).
 Her work in the 1977 film Tiger & Crane Fists was re-used in the 2002 film Kung Pow: Enter the Fist, which consists mostly of archive material from the earlier film.

 Personal life

 In 1980, Hsieh married Hong Kong billionaire Peter Lam.
 The couple had 5 children – Lester, Emily, Evelyn, Eleanor and Lucas, where Eleanor and Lucas are mixed twins.
 And Hsieh got on very well with her parents-in-law Lim Por-yen and U Po-chu.
 But the couple divorced in 1995.
-From her marriage to Peter Lam, Hsieh has a step-daughter named Lyann.